Olof Skötkonung: Christian King

 Included in the Westrogothic law from c.
 1240 is the first brief Swedish chronicle, which begins with Olof Skötkonung.
 It relates that Olof was baptized in Husaby in Västergötland by the missionary Sigfrid, and made generous donations on spot.
 At Husaby parish church, there is a sign commemorating his baptism; nearby is a well thought to be the same sacred spring where Olof was baptized.

 He was the first Swedish king to remain a Christian until his death.
 However, the circumstances about his baptism are not clear.
 A document from 1008 says that a certain bishop, dispatched by Archbishop Bruno of Querfurt, visited the Suigi tribe and managed to baptize the king, whose queen was already Christian.
-1,000 people and seven communities followed his example.
+One thousand people and seven communities followed his example.
 The Suigi have sometimes been identified as the Swedes, though this has been rejected by several other scholars.
 On the other hand, Olof's coinage (see below) indicates that he was a Christian already at the time of his accession in c.
 995.

 According to Adam of Bremen, Olof planned to tear down the Uppsala temple, which was allegedly an important cult centre.
 The fact that a large part of the Swedes were still pagan forced him to abandon this aim.
-The pagans, weary of his plans, made an agreement with Olof to the effect that he, if he wished to be a Christian, must exercise his royal authority in a province of his choice.
+The pagans made an agreement with Olof to the effect that he, if he wished to be a Christian, must exercise his royal authority in a province of his choice.
 If he founded a church, he was not supposed to force anyone to convert.
 Olof was content with this and installed a bishopric in the province of Västergötland, closer to Denmark and Norway.
 On the wishes of Olof, the Archbishop of Hamburg-Bremen anointed Thurgot as the first Bishop in Skara.
 This Thurgot was successful in disseminating Christianity among the West Geats and east Geats.